Britain, U.S. working with Saudis to repatriate citizens

 The British Embassy in the United Arab Emirates said on Twitter that 32 Britons had departed on Saturday morning on a flydubai flight with a connection to London, and that it was working with UAE authorities and airlines to arrange more flights amid similar travel restrictions there.

+The UAE has reported two deaths from the pandemic among 468 confirmed infections.

-Reporting by Stephen Kalin; writing by Maher Chmaytelli; editing by Mark Potter and Ros Russell
+Reporting by Stephen Kalin; writing by Maher Chmaytelli; editing by Ros Russell and Rosalba O'Brien